-To import your database, you will need to open it via phpMyAdmin first.
+To import your database, first open it via phpMyAdmin and check the current content.

-Choose a file which is .sql or .sql.zip format:
+Choose a file in .sql or .sql.zip format:

 Here you will find the most common issues when importing a database:

 Max size for a database that can be uploaded via phpMyAdmin is 256 MB.
 If your database file is bigger, you can easily import it via SSH instead.

 Make sure that your file format is .sql.
 Alternatively, you can import a compressed database with the following formats: gzip, bzip2, and zip (for example, database.sql.zip).

 If you have checked and the file format is correct, this error might also indicate a corrupted database file.